MNL-Bandit in non-stationary environments: Algorithm

-We say that an algorithm performs well in $(\Delta, \rho)$-near-stationary environments if the algorithm does not require knowledge of $\Delta$ and for every instance of the problem the algorithm outputs a reward upper bound $\Hat{R}_t \in [0,1]$ at the beginning of each round $t$ such that the following two conditions hold with probability at least $1-O(\frac{1}{T})$ for every round $t$ belonging to the $(\Delta, \rho)$-near-stationary part of the environment: \end{definition} Intuitively, the $(\Delta, \rho)$-near-stationary part of the environment is the part where the variability of the attraction parameters (measured through $\Delta$) is not very large (compared to $\rho$).
+We say that an algorithm performs well in $(\Delta, \rho)$-near-stationary environments if the algorithm does not require knowledge of $\Delta$ and for every instance of the problem the algorithm outputs a reward upper-bound $\Hat{R}_t \in [0,1]$ at the beginning of each round $t$ such that the following two conditions hold with probability at least $1-O(\frac{1}{T})$ for every round $t$ belonging to the $(\Delta, \rho)$-near-stationary part of the environment: \end{definition}

+Intuitively, the $(\Delta, \rho)$-near-stationary part of the environment is the part where the variability of the attraction parameters (measured through $\Delta$) is not very large (compared to $\rho$).
 Let us now present our algorithm for MNL-Bandit problem: